runzhuoli/runzhuoli.github.io/_posts/2018-12-16-ci-cd-aws-lambda-circleci.md

 2. A Github or Bitbucket account.
 3. A CircleCI account, which usually login through Github or Bitbucket.
 4. A Lambda Function in AWS.
-5. Source code for the Lambda Function (my example is a java based AWS Lambda Function which is triggered by my Alexa Skill Kit).
+5. The Source code of the Lambda Function (my example is a java based AWS Lambda Function which is triggered by an Alexa Skill Kit).

 Now let's start to create our CI/CD pipeline from scratch.